 - Or generally, all the songs where Nico sings the lead.

-- Post Rock: "Heroin" is often said to be the song that started this trend off.
+- Post-Rock: "Heroin" is often said to be the Ur-Example.

-- Self-Titled Album: Just the name of the band.
+- Self-Titled Album: Just the name of the band and their guest.

 - Word Salad Lyrics: "Black Angel's Death Song", deliberately by Reed.